-Shuffle each development card deck separately, and then place them in a column in the middle of the table in increasing order from bottom to top (◯;◯◯;◯◯◯).
+Each development card deck is shuffled separately, and then placed in a column in the middle of the table in increasing order from bottom to top (◯;◯◯;◯◯◯).

-Shuffle the noble tiles and reveal as many of them as there are players plus one (example: 5 tiles for a 4 player game).
+The noble tiles are shuffled, and as many of them are revealed as there are players plus one (example: 5 tiles for a 4 player game).

-With 2 players: Remove 3 tokens of each gem color, but gold (there should be only 4 of each remaining).
+With 2 players: 3 tokens of each gem color except gold are removed (there should be only 4 of each remaining).

-With 3 players: Remove 2 tokens of each gem color, but gold (there should be only 5 of each remaining).
+With 3 players: 2 tokens of each gem color except gold are removed (there should be only 5 of each remaining).

 Play then proceeds clockwise.